Adjunct Faculty Evaluations

 We recognize that much can be learned from watching a colleague teach.
 This option enables you to observe a peer instructor’s class and reflect on how you might implement observed teaching strategies in your own class.

 To submit your interest in completing a reverse peer observation, please view the list of available courses, dates and times on the Reverse Peer Observation sign-up sheet.
+Virtual reverse peer observations are recommended this semester, and online options are available.

 After submitting your interest on the sign-up sheet above, you will receive an email with more information about the next steps below: